ophub/amlogic-s9xxx-armbian/README.md

 | -t     | RootfsType | Set the file system type of the ROOTFS partition of the firmware, the default is `ext4` type, and the options are `ext4` or `btrfs` type.
 Such as `-t btrfs` |
 | -n   | CustomName | Set the signature part of the firmware name.
 The default value is empty.
 You can add signatures such as `_server`, `_gnome_desktop` or `_ophub` as needed.
 Do not include spaces when setting custom signatures. |

-- `sudo ./rebuild -d`: Use the default configuration to pack all boxes.
+- `sudo ./rebuild -d`: Use the default configuration to pack all TV Boxes.
 - `sudo ./rebuild -d -b s905x3 -k 5.10.100`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./rebuild -d -b s905x3_s905d -k 5.15.25_5.10.100`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use `_` to connect.
 - `sudo ./rebuild -d -b s905x3 -k 5.10.100 -s 2748`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.